Bristol Women’s Voice on the Prevention of male Violence Against Women and Girls

 - Public space: taking action to prevent the promotion of harmful attitudes, which includes implementing a nil cap on sexual entertainment venues.

-At Bristol Women’s Voice we believe all these actions will help reduce men and boy’s harmful attitudes towards women and girls, from a young age and into adulthood.
+At Bristol Women’s Voice we believe all these actions will help reduce men and boy’s, and many women and girls’, harmful attitudes towards women and girls, from a young age and into adulthood.

 In our fight for gender equality, we will support and campaign for the things we see as part of the solution to greater equality, and we will continue to oppose the things we see as part of the problem.